 Figure 5.6.1.1-1 illustrates the procedure of configuring monitoring at the HSS or the MME/SGSN.
 The procedure is common for various Monitoring Event types.
 Common parameters for this procedure are detailed in clause 5.6.0.
 The steps and parameters specific to different Monitoring Event types are detailed in clauses 5.6.1.3 to 5.6.1.9.

-The procedure is also used for deleting a previously configured Monitoring Event either as a standalone procedure or together with configuring a new Monitoring Event between the same SCEF and the same SCS/AS, or replacing a previously configured Monitoring Event with a new Monitoring Event of the same type between the same SCEF and the same SCS/AS, or for one-time reporting if the Configured Monitoring Event is available at the configured node.
+The procedure is also used for deleting a previously configured Monitoring Event either as a standalone procedure or together with configuring a new Monitoring Event between the same SCEF and the same SCS/AS, or replacing a previously configured Monitoring Event with a new Monitoring Event of the same type between the same SCEF and the same SCS/AS, or for one-time reporting if the Configured Monitoring Event is available at the configured node or cancel the event monitoring for certain UEs (i.e. one individual UE or a sub-set of UEs) in a group of UEs for which there is a configured Monitoring Event.